Logeswaran123/Udacity_Intel_Edge_AI/Computer_Pointer_Controller/README.md

 This application is used to control mouse pointer with user's gaze movement using an input video or a livestream webcam.
 ## Project Set Up and Installation
-*TODO:* Explain the setup procedures to run your project.
-For instance, this can include your project directory structure, the models you need to download and where to place them etc. Also include details about how to install the dependencies your project requires.

 ### Setup